-The Company's inventory balance of \$13,140 and \$16,242 as of March 31, 2019 and December 31, 2018, respectively, consisted entirely of finished goods product purchased from Celgene for distribution in the PRC.
+The Company's inventory balance of \$49,048 and \$16,242 as of June 30, 2019 and December 31, 2018, respectively, consisted primarily of finished goods product purchased from Celgene for distribution in the PRC.
+The increase in the inventory balance was mainly due to more purchases of REVLIMID® and VIDAZA® in order to meet the required timing of import into the PRC prior to sale.